mquezada13/meat-consumption-analysis/reports/processing_report.md

 This report summarizes the data processing stage of the project.
 The goal was to consolidate real-world datasets on meat consumption and socioeconomic indicators into a unified, time-aligned, and analysis-ready dataset.
 The resulting table will serve as the foundation for downstream modeling, exploratory analysis, and visualizations.

-The codebase uses `pandas`, with modular utilities (`data_loader.py`, `data_preprocessing.py`) to ensure reproducibility and consistent preprocessing across all sources.
+The codebase uses `pandas` with modular utilities (`data_loader.py`, `data_preprocessing.py`) to ensure reproducibility and consistent preprocessing across all sources.

 ---